REACH OUT TODAY

 In addition to providing counseling, addiction counselors can also provide referrals to other resources, such as medical professionals or support groups.

-These professionals use a variety of therapeutic approaches, depending on the needs of the individual.
+A professional substance abuse counselor uses a variety of therapeutic approaches, depending on the needs of the individual.
 One of the most prominent of these techniques is cognitive-behavioral therapy, which helps individuals identify and change thought patterns that lead to addictive behavior.

 Additionally, addiction counselors also assist in developing a personalized recovery plan that addresses the individual’s unique needs and circumstances, including any co-occurring mental health disorders like depression or anxiety.